-\item Virtually abelian-by-nilpotent groups.
-This includes the class of all virtually metabelian groups and all virtually nilpotent groups. \item (Nilpotent minimax)-by-(abelian-by-finite).
-This includes the class of all solvable minimax groups, and of all polycyclic groups. \end{enumerate} Then there exists a ring of algebraic integers $O$ that is e-interpretable in $G$, and $\mc{D}(O)$ is reducible to $\mc{D}(G)$. \end{theorem} A definition of minimax group can be found at the end of Subsection \ref{s: verbal_width}.

-\begin{proof} Suppose $G$ is verbally elliptic.
-Then $G/\gamma_j(G)$ is a finitely generated nilpotent group e-interpretable in $G$ for all $j$, by Remark \ref{r: who_is_verbally_elliptic}.
-One of these quotients is not virtually abelian by hypothesis, and hence the conclusions of the theorem hold after applying Theorem \ref{t: main_thm_nilpotent} and transitivity of e-interpretations.
-Items 2-4 are a particular case of Item 1, since all listed groups are verbally elliptic (see Remark \ref{r: who_is_verbally_elliptic}). \end{proof}
+\begin{proof} If for some $i \in \mathbb{N}$ $\gamma_i(G)$ is e-definable in $G$ (for example, if $\gamma_i(G)$ has finite verbal width) and $G/\gamma_i(G)$ is not virtually abelian, then $G/\gamma_i(G)$ is a finitely generated nilpotent not virtually abelian group e-interpretable in $G$.
+Hence the conclusions of the theorem hold after applying Theorem \ref{t: elliptic_groups} and transitivity of e-interpretations. \end{proof}

+If a group $G$ is verbally elliptic, then $\gamma_i(G)$ has finite verbal width for any natural $i$, and the nilpotent quotient argument applies.
+All the groups mentioned in the result below are verbally elliptic.

+\begin{corollary} Let $G$ be a finitely generated group which is either metabelian, or solvable minimax, or polycyclic, or virtually abelian-by-nilpotent, or (nilpotent minimax)-by-(abelian-by-finite).
+If $G/\gamma_i(G)$ is not virtually abelian for some $i \in \mathbb{N}$ then there exists a ring of algebraic integers $O$ that is e-interpretable in $G$, hence $\mc{D}(O) \leq_P \mc{D}(G)$. \end{corollary}